confluentinc/examples/multiregion/docs/multiregion.rst

 Monitoring
 ----------

-In |cs| there are a few JMX metrics that should be monitored for determining the health and state of a topic partition.
+In |cs| there are a few JMX metrics you should monitor for determining the health and state of a topic partition.
 A subset of JMX metrics are described below but for a full description of the relevant JMX metrics, see :ref:`mrr_metrics`.

 - ``ReplicasCount`` - In JMX the full object name is ``kafka.cluster:type=Partition,name=ReplicasCount,topic=<topic-name>,partition=<partition-id>``.
 It reports the number of replicas (sync replicas and observers) assigned to the topic partition.